JakeSteam/blog-personal/_drafts/2023-09-30-burnout-paradise-remastered-tips.md

     - Gaming
 ---

 Okay, so *maybe* Burnout Paradise isn't the hot new racing game, but it *is* an absolute classic with extremely satisfying gameplay.
-I recently completed it after finding it on Xbox / EA Game Pass, here's a few tips I picked up along the way.
+I recently re-completed it after finding it on Xbox / EA Game Pass, here's a few tips I picked up along the way.

 I had vague memories of playing Burnout Paradise for a few hours years ago.
 However, I've got a few (hundred...) hours of Forza Horizon and other games under my sleeve now, making this playthrough much easier than last time.
 For reference, completing the main game and earning a "Burnout License" took me around 7-8 hours.
 There are multiple [additional licenses for completionists](https://burnout.fandom.com/wiki/License) that I'm slowly working towards!

-* Make sure to add tips from reddit post (and link it ofc)

 ## Intro